ramokz/phantom-camera-docs/docs/support/faq.md

 To call methods, set properties etc. from `C#` files, simply follow the guidelines on [Godot's documentation page](https://docs.godotengine.org/en/stable/tutorials/scripting/cross_language_scripting.html).

+Using the addon in `C#` is not as elegant as GDScript, which comes down to the addon having been written in GDScript.
+That might change in the future.

+---

+### Why was the addon written in `GDScript` instead of `C#` or `C++`?
+`GDScript` is much easier to run, test and ultimately get things done in compared to `C#` and, in particular, `C++`.
+Although it doesn't boast as many technical features as either and comes with its shortcomings, ultimately it was was

+---

+### Has rewriting it as an GDExtension been considered?
+It has, and likely will happen one day when the addon reaches a more mature state.
+Partly for performance reasons, but also to make users of GDScript, C# and others have a similar experience using it in their language of choice.

 ## Troubleshooting
 ### I'm seeing jitter, what can I do?
 If you're seeing a targeted node rapidly moving back and forth as you move it, then, yes, that is _not_ an intended effect nor something that should be happening.